James Scott Farrin Attorney Appointed to NCAJ Advocacy Committee

 Durham Social Security Disability Attorney Crystal Rouse, with the Law Offices of James Scott Farrin, received another honor (her third this year) when she was appointed as an officer to the North Carolina Advocates for Justice (NCAJ) Education Committee and asked to be the editor of the October 2016 issue of the organization’s “Trial Briefs” magazine.

 “Crystal is a leader who has served in many capacities and received well-deserved recognition for her advocacy skills and top-notch work.
-I am proud to work beside her and to have access to her wise counsel,” said Farrin Attorney and Shareholder Rick Fleming, who heads the firm’s Social Security Disability department.
+I am proud to work beside her and to have access to her wise counsel,” said Farrin Attorney and Partner Rick Fleming, who heads the firm’s Social Security Disability department.

 In her role on the NCAJ’s Education Committee, Rouse will play a key part of the team commissioned to develop and oversee the NCAJ’s continuing legal education (CLE) programs.
 In addition to serving on the primary education committee, Rouse is helping to update and revise content on the education section of the NCAJ’s website and helping the NCAJ with a variety of other special projects aimed at educating its members and the legal community at large.